Saifa36622/Fun4/README.md

 as the image ,this node will wait for the request from the controller node in topic "/request_target" and then generate the random the possible position and publish it to "/target"

+## work space
+ So to know the robot work space ,I create the DH parameter of the RRR robot

 ## How to use each mode